 The degree prepares students to be master teachers, head coaches, department heads, and activities directors at the interscholastic level; assistant coaches, lecturers, and assistant or lead directors at the intercollegiate level; and to become actively engaged in leadership roles within professional organizations.
 In essence, this degree is designed for those individuals who wish to improve and expand their professional teaching and coaching skills, acquire self-assessment skills, and develop supervision and leadership competencies.

-The entire curriculum for this program will be presented on-line via distance learning.
+The entire curriculum for this program is presented on-line via distance learning.
 The on-line approach features course content presented in Blackboard as well as readings from selected textbooks and journals.
 Additionally, BB Collaborate, chat room sessions, and e-mail discussions of current topics and issues will be used throughout the program.

 This mode of delivery provides students with the flexibility to complete course assignments and activities within their individual settings at a time when their job duties and responsibilities allow them to focus on the course work.

 The courses in this program have been specifically designed to inform teachers and coaches about best practices in contemporary teaching, coaching, and leadership.
-The underpinning philosophy requires that course assignments be mainly case study, project based, and relevant to practicing teachers and coaches in order that they can apply knowledge gained to their individual teaching or coaching settings or other appropriate contexts.
+The underpinning philosophy requires that course assignments be mainly case study, project based, and relevant to practicing professionals in order that they can apply knowledge gained to their individual settings or other appropriate contexts.
 This does not mean that some courses will not have exams.
 Most courses will use a project-based format where students read and discuss content online and then apply what they have learned in authentic action projects that are shared online with others.
-Some courses require projects or field experiences related to observing, assessing, or teaching/coaching in K-12 or university settings.
+Some courses may require projects or field experiences related to observing, assessing, or teaching/coaching in K-12 or university settings.
 There is no required course sequence.
 Each individual student’s program is developed in consultation with an assigned graduate advisor.

 Admission requirements are as follows: